-Healthcare professionals (HCPs) in the UK can obtain information about products and areas of therapy related to GSK by visiting GSKPro.
+Healthcare professionals (HCPs) in the UK can get information about our products and therapy areas by visiting GSKPro

 As a healthcare company we regularly work with HCPs.
 From collaborating on clinical trials to providing high quality, balanced information about our medicines and vaccines, in all of our interactions we aim to be transparent about our work, operate with integrity, and always put the interests of patients first.

 Disclosure of payments made to HCPs in the UK

 In line with EFPIA Disclosure Code, disclosure information in the UK is published annually (covering the previous year) through the Association of the British Pharmaceutical Industry (ABPI) Disclosure UK website.
 You can find more information on our disclosure of payments here.

 Despite having some of the best people and research facilities, experience has shown us that we can achieve even more through strong partnerships.

 These can be with the NHS, other companies, non-profit organisations and the academic world.
 In fact, it’s a key element in our business strategy, which helps us develop innovative new medicines and vaccines but also helps improve access to treatments and patient care